nraultwang/cs182-project/README.md

 ## Step 3: Run a sweep
 Execute the following sequence of commands to run a simple sweep.
+NOTE: Your GPU must have at least 20 GB of VRAM to execute all the runs without Out-of-Memory Errors
 ```bash
 # Create a new wandb sweep
 wandb sweep sweeps/phase1-safety-sweep.yaml